epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

 [![XKCD: Lisp](https://imgs.xkcd.com/comics/lisp_cycles.png)](https://xkcd.com/297/)

 In working on a large, readable parser, I felt switching to nom would be too large of a regression.
-While I had been happy with nom before, my parsers had been small and I didn't have the point of comparison of working with combine which focused more on trait functions (compare a standalone `map` vs `Iterator::map`) and had niceties like implementing the `Parser` trait for tuples to sequence parsers.
+While I had been happy with nom before, my experience was limited.
+My parsers had been small and I didn't have the point of comparison of working with combine.  combine focused more on trait functions (compare a standalone `map` vs `Iterator::map`) and had niceties like implementing the `Parser` trait for tuples to sequence parsers.

-I decided to work to improve nom to unblock my work, using issues and minor contributions to feel out the process and priorities for nom with ideas like:
+I decided to help improve nom as my route to unblock my work.
+I started with issues and minor contributions to feel out the process and priorities for nom with ideas like:
 - [Issue #1408: Reduce Syntactic Noise](https://github.com/rust-bakery/nom/issues/1408)
   - [Issue #1393: Consolidate parser variants using ranges (e.g. many0, many_m_n) ](https://github.com/rust-bakery/nom/issues/1393)